What is pre-eclampsia?

 Disseminated intravascular coagulation (DIC)

-It’s a complicated term used to describe problems with the body’s blood clotting function.
+It’s a complicated term that describes problems with the body’s blood clotting function.
 DIC can result in either

 The effects of pre-eclampsia on the baby